cognitive-metascience/.github/profile/README.md

 - Miłkowski, M. (2023).
 Cognitive Metascience: A New Approach to the Study of Theories.
 PsyArXiv. <https://doi.org/10.31234/osf.io/xvyz3>

 > This paper presents the cognitive metascience approach, in particular the account of scientific theories in terms of cognitive artifacts whose contents are not fully accountable for in terms of data.
 It's forthcoming in the Polish *Review of Psychology*, vol. 66, issue 1 (2023).
+The Polish translation of the paper is already out: <https://doi.org/10.31648/przegldpsychologiczny.9459>

 -   Hensel, W. M., Miłkowski, M., & Nowakowski, P. (2022).
 Without more theory, psychology will be a headless rider. *Behavioral and Brain Sciences*, *45*, e20. <https://doi.org/10.1017/S0140525X21000212>